mittwald/mittwald-container-action/README.md

 It supports flexible configuration using YAML files or inline YAML strings and includes support for templating using environment variables.

+> [!WARNING]
-> ⚠️ Disclaimer: This action is still under active development.
+> This action is still under active development.
 Bugs or breaking changes may occur — please test carefully before production use.

 ---